imagepointe-jk/test-react-wordpress/README.md

 Open Cyberduck or another FTP client.
 Establish a connection to the remote server where the Wordpress installation is hosted.

-Create a new folder in the root Wordpress installation directory (the same place you find wp-content, wp-admin, etc.).
-Give it the same name as the app.
+Find the "ip-builds" folder in the root WordPress installation directory (the same place you find wp-content, wp-admin, etc.).
+Create a new folder inside that directory.
+Give it a suitable name (probably the name of the app).
 The name doesn't matter except for organization and clarity.

 **Do not touch any other folders or files in the Wordpress installation directory.**

 Navigate into the directory you just created.
-Copy the build folder you just created into this directory.
+Copy the "dist" folder, created by the build process, into this directory.

 Close the connection.